yuji96/oekaki/README.md

 matplotlib extension for me (... and you).

-## Features
+# Features

-1. Oekaki warn about potentially misleading graphs. (ex: No labels or units.)
+- 1️⃣ You can add subplots later, wherever you want.
-2. You can manipulate subplots with numpy-like slices.
+- 2️⃣ You can manipulate subplots with numpy-like slices.
-3. You can add subplots later, wherever you want.
+- 3️⃣ Oekaki warn about potentially misleading graphs. (ex: No labels or units.)
-4. (Oekaki imports `japanize-matplotlib` if it's installed.)
+- 🍣 (Oekaki imports `japanize-matplotlib` if it's installed.)

 # Demo